caraya/vtt-demos/video_captioning.md

 In the example above:

 * The active text is the text between the timestamp and the next timestamp or to the end of the payload if there is not another timestamp in the payload.
 * Any text before the active text in the payload is previous text .
 * Any text beyond the active text is future text.
 We can use the previous and future tracks to create the Kraoke experience.

-And a possible CSS rule to style the content looks like this.
+A possible CSS rule to style the content looks like this.

 <pre><code>
 ::cue:past {
   color:yellow
 }

 ::cue:future {